Bayesian Assessments of Aeroengine Performance with Transfer Learning: Decomposition of uncertainty

 \section{Decomposition of uncertainty}

-To motivate this section, we consider the following questions: \begin{enumerate} \item Can we ascertain whether the addition of instrumentation will alter the area-average (and its uncertainty)? \item How do we determine whether we require more sensors of the present variety, or higher precision sensors at present measurement locations? \item In the case of the former, can we determine where these additional sensors should be placed? \end{enumerate} As instrumentation costs in aeroengines is expensive, statistically justified reductions in instrumentation can lead to substantial savings per engine test.
+To motivate this section, we consider the following questions: \begin{enumerate} \item Can we ascertain whether the addition of instrumentation will alter the area-average of a single measurement plane (and its uncertainty)? \item How do we determine whether we require more sensors of the present variety, or higher precision sensors at present measurement locations at a given plane? \item In the case of the former, can we determine where these additional sensors should be placed? \end{enumerate} As instrumentation costs in aeroengines is expensive, statistically justified reductions in instrumentation can lead to substantial savings per engine test.
 Thus, the answers to the questions above are important.
 At the same time, greater accuracy in both the spatial pattern and its area-average can offer improved aerothermal inference.
+To aid our mathematical exposition, for the remainder of the methodology section of this paper, we restrict our analysis to a single measurement plane.
+In other words, $P=1$ and thus the planar kernel does not play a role in the Gaussian random field.